Youth with autism 'climbs' Everest nearly three times over

 Mr Chua, a YMCA Special Needs Ambassador, took up the challenge with gusto.

-He climbed six times a week at various locations, clocking over 23,000m in elevation gains by the end - nearly enough to summit Everest three times over.
+He climbed six times a week at various locations, clocking more than 23,000m in elevation gains by the end - nearly enough to summit Everest three times over.

-"My dad told me to try and 'climb' Mount Erebus next, and then, Everest after," he said, referring to the peaks that are 3,794m and 8,849m high, respectively.
+"My dad told me to try and 'climb' Mount Erebus next, and then, Everest," he said, referring to the peaks that are 3,794m and 8,849m high, respectively.

 The second-year student at the Institute of Technical Education College Central added: "I want to let everybody know that special needs people can also do 'normal' things."

-Inspired by his efforts, family and friends donated $3,900 to YMCA of Singapore, which has raised over $260,000 in total to fund its sports, arts and vocational training programmes for youth with special needs.
+Inspired by his efforts, family and friends donated $3,900 to YMCA of Singapore, which has raised more than $260,000 in total to fund its sports, arts and vocational training programmes for youth with special needs.

-The aspiring graphics designer was one of the five winners of the Singapore Silent Heroes award, which is in its eighth edition this year.
+Mr Chua, who is an aspiring graphics designer, was one of the five winners of the Singapore Silent Heroes award, which is in its eighth edition this year.

-Awarded by the Civilians Association (Singapore), the awards recognise everyday individuals here who, without fanfare or seeking reward, make a difference across families, communities and society.
+Given by the Civilians Association (Singapore), the awards recognise everyday individuals who, without fanfare or seeking reward, make a difference across families, communities and society.

-The winners, chosen from 50 nominations, received their awards from Finance Minister Lawrence Wong, who was the guest of honour at the award ceremony at Shangri-la Hotel on Saturday night (Aug 28).
+The winners, chosen from 50 nominations, received their awards last night from Finance Minister Lawrence Wong, who was the guest of honour at a ceremony at Shangri-La Hotel.

-Ms Ong, who is 38, runs Project Love Lunch full-time together with a tightly-knit team of 15 volunteers, sending out care packs customised to the dietary and learning needs of young families, their children and the elderly in rental flats around Yishun.
+Ms Ong, 38, runs Project Love Lunch full-time together with a tightly knit team of 15 volunteers.
+They send out care packs customised to the dietary and learning needs of young families, their children and the elderly in rental flats around Yishun.

 She expanded the community service initiative, which was founded in 2014, despite suffering permanent disability on the left side of her body after a car accident in 2016.
 She now uses a mobility scooter to get around.

-"I had nothing to do (after my accident), so I put in my 100 per cent into Project Love Lunch," said the ex-infant care practitioner, who was passed over for a pay raise and more job responsibilities after the accident.
+"I had nothing to do (after my accident), so I put in my 100 per cent into Project Love Lunch," said the former infant-care practitioner, who was passed over for a pay raise and more job responsibilities after the accident.

 "It's not easy to start, and they are not taught how to say 'thank you', but you know they are thankful when you see their smile."